 VR1 can be used to set the level of sound volume (high volume uses more current).
-VR2 & VR3 adjust the character of the engine sound.
+VR2 adjusts the character of the engine sound.
 These adjustments can be made whilst running.
-The switch and VR4 adjustments must be made while the unit is switched off.
-At switch-on, they will be read before the unit starts.
-The switch functions as follows:
+The engine rev rate is adjusted with VR3.
+VR3 adjustments must be made while the unit is switched off.
+At switch-on, its position will be read before the unit starts.